borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

 ## Uptime Kuma hook

 <span class="minilink minilink-addedin">New in version 1.8.13</span> [Uptime
-Kuma](https://uptime.kuma.pet) is an easy-to-use, self-hosted monitoring tool and can provide a Push monitor type to accept HTTP `GET` requests from a service instead of contacting it directly.
+Kuma](https://uptime.kuma.pet) is a self-hosted monitoring tool and can provide a Push monitor type to accept HTTP `GET` requests from a service instead of contacting it directly.

 Uptime Kuma allows you to see a history of monitor states and can in turn alert via ntfy, Gotify, Matrix, Apprise, Email, and many more.